Fund Businesses, Strengthen Communities

 It is common to hear and see a business person invest significant time and money just to have the business fail.
 Statistically, more than half of new

-Data from the Bureau of Labor PML Creating Wealth LLCStatistics (BLS), February 28, 2020, shows that approximately 20% of new businesses fail during the first two years of being open, 45% during the first five years, and 65% during the first ten years.
+businesses fail.
+Data from the Bureau of Labor Statistics (BLS), February 28, 2020, shows that approximately 20% of new businesses fail during the first two years of being open, 45% during the first five years, and 65% during the first ten years.
 Only 25% of new businesses make it to fifteen years or more.

 The hard-earned business financial investment often results in a loss from a business closure, bankruptcy, or other hardship that requires the business’s liquidation sale.
 What’s left?
 More expenses and headaches!